I Need Help

 Child/Adolescent to Parent violence and abuse (CAPVA) is one of the most hidden, misunderstood and stigmatised forms of family abuse.
 Phoenix DAS is a leading organisation in Wales, proactively responding to this social problem.

-Referrals for child and/or parenting support can be made via the referral email – referrals@phoenixdas.co.uk or call 01495 291202 and ask to speak to the Youth Respect Team Leader or the Victim & Family Team Manager.
+Referrals can be made via the online form or call 01495 291202 and ask to speak to the Child & Young Person Team Leader or the Victim & Family Senior Manager

 Pathfinder